BraydenJamesE/cs374-assignment3/README.md

 # cs374-assignment3

+Brayden Edwards
+May 22, 2024

-To compile the program, run the following command: gcc -std=c99 -o smallshell main.c
+To compile the program, run the following command: gcc -std=gnu99 -o smallsh main.c

-To run the program, run the following command: ./smallshell input_file (where "input_file" is the name of the file you wish to read from)
+All tests on the test script were passed at the time of turning in this project.